 For lots more historical material on CJ3B.info, see CJ-3Bs in History and Universal Jeep History.

 For books covering Jeep history, see the CJ-3B Bookshelf.

-If you own a CJ-3B, please feel free to add your serial number (VIN) and engine number to the CJ-3B Serial Number and Engine Number List.
+If you own a CJ-3B, please feel free to submit your serial number (VIN) and engine number for the list of Surviving CJ-3B Jeeps.

 For web sites offering information on other models, see the Links page.